 Montreat is one of those hidden gems of the Blue Ridge Mountains.
 It’s 20 minutes away from the heart of Asheville and 90 minutes away from Charlotte airport.
-The camp will be held at the Assembly Inn on the Montreat Campus, surrounded by streams and hiking trails which provide and endless amount of inspiration for learning music.
+The camp will be held on the Montreat Campus, surrounded by streams and hiking trails which provide and endless amount of inspiration for learning music.

-Airports to book: Asheville Regional Airport (AVL) Charlotte-Douglas Intl Airport (CTL), and Greenville, SC (GSP) are all close options.
-Transportation will only be provided from the Asheville airport between specific hours listed below.
+Asheville Regional Airport (AVL) Charlotte-Douglas Intl Airport (CTL), and Greenville, SC (GSP) are all close options.

-Lodging - If you are staying at camp you'll arive in Montreat at the Assembly Inn to check in for your room on Wednesday anytime between 3pm EST and 5:30pm EST.
+Lodging - If you are staying at camp you'll arrive in Montreat at the Winsborough to check in for your room on Wednesday anytime between 3pm EST and 5:30pm EST.

 If you have any questions, don’t hesitate to get in touch using this contact form!
 Someone from our team will get back to you within 24 hours.